The Treasure of the Sierra Madre: Story within a story: The Legend of La Mina Agua Verde

-Curtin makes a final resupply trip to the local village.
-He takes a few hides as usual to sell at the dry goods store; this, to keep up the pretense he is a hunter.
-Curtin is accosted by a friendly American newcomer visiting the store.
+While on a final supply run to the local village, Curtin is accosted by an American newcomer visiting the store.
 The man insinuates that there is much gold in the nearby mountains; Curtin emphatically denies it.
 The stranger guesses the significance of Curtin's aloofness and trails him into the mountain wilderness.

-Without warning, the intruder steps silently into their fire circle.
-The prospectors are momentarily taken off guard by his arrival.
-Dobbs recovers, and emphatically tells the man to clear out, but the stranger stands his ground.
-The miners cunningly ignore the unwelcome guest, and pretend to discuss “hunting” strategies.
-The stranger bluntly informs them the area is unfit for commercial hunting – rather, they are sitting on a gold field.
+The stranger informs the men that the area is unfit for commercial hunting – rather, they are sitting on a gold field.
 The prospectors return to their tent intensely suspicious of the man's purpose.
 They permit him to stay the night.
 The stranger introduces himself as Robert W. Lacaud of Phoenix, Arizona, “Tech, Pasadena”.

 When Howard goes to check the burros, he spots mounted men in the distance approaching the encampment.
-They are not Mexican soldiers or police.
 Lacaud warns the miners that the horsemen are dangerous bandits, led by the notorious Gold Hat.
 Tipped off by locals, they are searching for the “hunter” (Curtin) to seize his guns and ammunition.
 Lacaud assures his companions that their lives are in imminent danger.
 As they anxiously watch the bandits slowly ascend the trail, Lacaud relates to them the story of Gold Hat, conveyed to him by a local nobleman, don Genaro Montereal, while visiting his estate the previous week.